 People often get so focused on the actual house that they forget about the neighborhood.
 If you have children, you’ll want to ensure you’re in a good school district.
 You should also research the neighborhood’s services, shopping areas, access to freeways, main roads, and community interests.

 Your realtor will also be able to help guide you through this process, so make sure you find someone you trust.
 It is a good practice to visit the neighborhood you want to get in; touring it at different times and days of the week can give you a better idea about the area’s quality.
+Choose the right house.

 Your family’s safety is your primary priority.
 Knowing the area, you want to live will help determine if the neighborhood is safe.
 There are several ways to assess neighborhood crimes before you move in.
 Crime tracking websites are usually pulled from local police and police records.
 However, departments in some locations do not release this information publicly, so you may need to contact them directly.
 You can also check online for current data on what’s happening in your neighborhoods of interest: